Super crispy roasted potatoes that are perfect every time with NO flipping or fussing! The only way I make roasted potatoes!

 I’ll have you know, aside from the bulgur, I have cooked and eaten each one of those things more than willingly.
 But sometimes there’s nothing that can replace a potato roasting in a pan of butter and your favorite seasonings until golden and crisp.

 This is another recipe that found me early on in my Pinterest days.
 Speaking of the early days, I can remember scoffing at Pinterest addicts, thinking the whole idea was kind of ridiculous.
-It was only when one of my sister’s showed me the things she had found on Pinterest that I had asked her for an invite (but I mean, how lame in the first place that someone has to seek out an invitation?
-I’m sure that has changed by now).
+It was only when one of my sister’s showed me the things she had found on Pinterest that I had asked her for an invite (but I mean, how lame in the first place that someone has to seek out an invitation?).
 It wasn’t long before it was a full-blown addiction.
-It was on Pinterest that I discovered food blogging was a real thing.
+It was on Pinterest that I discovered food blogging was a Real Thing.

 Almost 2 years have passed since I joined and I have tried more than 525 recipes.
 And some of those I have made more than once.